Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

-For the relative Gromov--Witten class of $\overline{M}^\bullet_{\Gamma_1}(\mathbb P^1,0+\infty)$ with non-negative contact orders to be non-vanish, there needs to be at least one insertion with $[\on{pt}]$.
-It can be proved easily by the degeneration formula or the localization.
-See for example. \cite{OP06}*{Section 2.5}.
+For the relative Gromov--Witten class of $\overline{M}^\bullet_{\Gamma_1}(\mathbb P^1,0+\infty)$ with non-negative contact orders to be non-zero, there needs to be at least one insertion with $[\on{pt}]$.
+It can be easily proved by the degeneration formula or localization, as observed in \cite{OP06}*{Proposition 2.5}.
+The localization computation is special case of the computation in Lemma \ref{lemma-rubber} (We also state this lemma here because this is what we need on the $X\times \mathbb P^1$-side).

-However, the condition $\deg([\delta_{e}])=0$ means that the insertion $\delta_e$ is an identity class and the contact order with the divisors are zero or positive.
+However, the condition $\deg([\delta_{e}])=0$ means that the insertion $\delta_e$ is an identity class and the contact orders with the divisors are zero or positive.
 Therefore, the pushforward vanishes. \end{proof}